garbagetown/guideline/source_en/TutorialTodo/index.rst

      - | To consider Repository as component scan target, add \ ``@Repository``\ annotation at class level.

-Since the business rules must not be included in Repository, it should only focus only on inserting and removing information from the persistence store (here, it is Map).
+Since the business rules must not be included in Repository, it should focus only on inserting and removing information from the persistence store (here, it is Map).

 .. figure:: ./images/image062.png